 There is growing interest in investigating inherited risk factors for radiotherapy NTE, for which robust measures of NTE are needed that have a close relationship to the underlying pathophysiology [37], In this respect, the lack of concordance reported in this study is intriguing and potentially worrying.
 The prevalence and severity of NTEs reported by patients, clinicians and from photographs during follow-up were widely discordant in most cases.
-In trying to identify subgroups of patients with levels of NTE that are much more, or much less, severe than expected on the basis of known factors (breast size, radiotherapy dose etc.), it isn’t possible to judge whether the clinical and photographic assessments of NTE severity are more or less valid than the PRO, hence making identification of potential cases (and controls) for translational studies very difficult.
+In trying to identify subgroups of patients with levels of NTE that are much more, or much less, severe than expected on the basis of known factors (breast size, radiotherapy dose etc.), it isn’t possible to judge whether the clinical and photographic assessments of NTE severity are more or less valid than the PROMs, hence making identification of potential cases (and controls) for translational studies very difficult.
 Perhaps much depends on how the NTE assessment questions to patients and clinicians are posed, something that this study does not address.

-In conclusion, the PRO, clinical and photographic assessments of late NTE in the START trials generated consistent estimates of relative treatment effects between randomised groups, adding weight to the trials’ overall findings.
-Discordance in the prevalence rates of NTE reported by the patients, clinicians and photographs could be expected for a number of well-established reasons, but this does not undermine an argument for prioritising PRO and photographic assessments of NTEs in breast radiotherapy trials.
+In conclusion, the PROMs, clinical and photographic assessments of late NTE in the START trials generated consistent estimates of relative treatment effects between randomised groups, adding weight to the trials’ overall findings.
+Discordance in the prevalence rates of NTE reported by the patients, clinicians and photographs could be expected for a number of well-established reasons, but this does not undermine an argument for prioritising PROMs and photographic assessments of NTEs in breast radiotherapy trials.

 Conflict of Interest Statement